likebike/likebike_com/1-input/posts/How_To_Write_Fast_Rust_Code.html.md

 sys     0m0.004s
 ```

 It took a bit over 9 seconds to run 20 million iterations.
-It's not bad, but we can do much better.
+It's ok, but we can do much better.
 Let's use `perf` to see where most of the time is spent:

 ```bash
 $ # Pre-Compile so compilation is not included in the profile: